QuadSpinner/Gaea-Docs/source/Guide/02-Graph/3-Properties.md

 ![](/images/ui/properties.webp){.ui .image .medium}

-Every node exposes a set of properties or settings that you can modify to change the effect that node has on the terrain.
+Every node exposes a set of properties or settings that you can modify to influence the effect that node has on the terrain.
 When you select a node, the settings become available in the Properties panel in the right side of the interface.

 When you change a property, the effect is immediately applied and made visible in the viewport - except when dealing with Heavy Nodes (see below).
 Most nodes have a limited type of properties:
-- **Integer**: such as `1`, `2`, `3`, `4`, etc. They usually define quantity or a finite value like angle.
+- **Integer**: such as `1`, `2`, `3`, `4`, etc. They usually define quantity or a finite value, like angle.
 - **Decimals**: such as `0.1`, `0.256`, `0.4885`, etc. They usually define the strength or amount of a certain setting.
 In most cases, small changes can be quite powerful.
 - **Toggle**: They usually allow you to turn a feature on or off.
 - **Choices**: These take the form of a dropdown where you can select one of many options.